-For PhDs: Exploring Careers and Jobs Outside the AcademyNumerous opportunities exist outside of academia for individuals with PhD degrees.
-As you explore alternatives to academic positions you will want to consider what skills you have developed during your graduate work that you would like to use in settings outside of academia.
-Skills and competencies developed in graduate study are valued by many organizations in the private, not for profit and government sectors.
+Pursuing Careers Outside the AcademyNumerous opportunities exist outside of academia for individuals with PhD's.
+As you explore career options, you will want to consider what skills you have developed during your graduate work that you would like to continue to use and that will be valuable in settings outside of academia.

-- Audit classes outside your field or department, or take some non-credit courses or workshops in anything from Intro to C++ to grant writing.
+- Audit classes outside your field, or take some non-credit courses or workshops in anything from Intro to C++ to grant writing.